The “Silk Road” served the ancient China trade with the west from a

 very early time.
-Caravans carried their wares to West Asia and Eastern
+Caravans carried their merchandise to West Asia and Eastern

 Europe more than two thousand years ago, and silk was already an

-When the Europeans and their trading interests started arriving in Asia,
+When the Europeans and their trading interests started arriving in East Asia,

 centuries.